Copper Foil Not Sticking

 Copper foil not sticking is a very common problem.
 There are lots of ideas here to help you overcome it.

 Q: I am working with some high school students.
-Several are having trouble with the foil coming loose from the glass.
+Several are having trouble with the copper foil not sticking and coming loose from the glass.
 I told them to burnish it more but it still is coming loose.
 I haven’t ever had this problem before.
 Could something be wrong with the foil?

-There’s three main problems associated with foil not sticking to the glass.
+There’s three main problems associated with copper foil not sticking to the glass.